 Day 8: Sunday

-After the Liturgy we will have some lunch and then visit the grave of the three patron saints of Ireland St Patrick, St Brigid and St Columba in Downpatrick.
+After the Liturgy we will have some lunch provided by couple from the parish, and then visit the grave of the three patron saints of Ireland St Patrick, St Brigid and St Columba in Downpatrick.

 From there we go and visit an early Christian Baptismal site near Downpatrick, called Struell Wells.